cdisc-org/DataExchange-ODM-LinkML/docs/Include.md

     required: true
   href:
     name: href
-    description: URL that can be used to identify the location of a document or dataset file relative to the folder containing the ODM file.
+    description: Reference to the location where the to be included Study-Metadata definition can be accessed.
+The href attribute allows to provide the location (as a URL) of the ODM where the to-be-included elements can be retrieved, in the case that the combination of the referenced study and metadataversion is not present in the same file.
+The reference can be to a file (e.g., "file:///d:/MyStudies/MyStudy/PriorVersionODM.xml") or be an API call (e.g., " https://www.MyCompany.com/MyStudies?StudyOID=MyStudy&MetaDataVersionOID=MV.001 ").
+    comments:
+    - 'Optional

+      range:URI'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     alias: href
     owner: Include
     domain_of:
-    - leaf
+    - Leaf
     - Include
     - ExternalCodeLib
     - Image